aknobloch/Auto-Finder/README.md

 # Auto-Finder
 Created : April 2016

-This is an Android implementation of my Auto-Car-Search project, created in Android Studio.
+This is an Android implementation of my Car Finder project, created in Android Studio.

 This project was created while I was searching for a new car.
 I had a variety of personalized and complicated criterias for finding a car, but most notably the price and how long the vehicle had left on it's warranty.